Competitive research is critical for existing and new businesses alike.

 - Does their page have list-building elements, such as a sign-up form, popup form or others?

 - Is there a live chat option or a chatbot on the site?

 - Check out the footer as well, which pages are listed there!?

 Also, make sure to click around and investigate where each link takes you.
 See how easy it is to navigate and find what you’re looking for.
-Finally, check the overall behavior of the site, are there animations, drop down menus, and other special UX elements?
+Finally, check the overall behaviour of the site, are there animations, drop-down menus, and other special UX elements?

 For an e-commerce website, it’s also important to check the following:

 - What kind of product photos are they using?
 How many angles do they include for each product?
 Do they offer zooming features for their images?